Eucalyptus viridis: Description

 Eucalyptus viridis is a mallee or small tree that typically grows to a height of 8-10 m and forms a lignotuber.
 It has rough, dark grey, fibrous or flaky bark on the lower stems, smooth greyish brown above, or sometimes entirely smooth bark.
 Yount plants and coppice regrowth have linear to narrow lance-shaped or narrow elliptical leaves that are 45-95 mm long and 2-11 mm wide.
 Adult leaves are glossy green, narrow linear to narrow lance-shaped, curved or narrow elliptical leaves that are 50-130 mm long and 3-15 mm wide, tapering to a petiole up to 13 mmlong.
-The flower buds are arranged on the ends of branchlets in groups of seven or nine on an branched peduncle 3-13 mm long, the individual buds on pedicels 1-6 mm long.
+The flower buds are arranged on the ends of branchlets in groups of seven or nine on a branched peduncle 3-13 mm long, the individual buds on pedicels 1-6 mm long.
 Mature buds are oval to diamond-shaped, 4-8 mm long and 2-4 mm wide with a conical operculum.
 Flowering has been observed in most months and the flowers are white.
 The fruit is a woody, cup-shaped capsule 3-7 mm long and 3-5 mm wide with the valves near rim level.